fethallah/FinslerMetrics/source/README.txt

-This directory contains the source files for the Tubular Geodesic segmentation filters.
+This directory contains the source files for the computing the multi-scale oriented flux matrix and some isotropic metrics associated to it.

-The folder data contains the sample images(tif, jpg or png), points locations (*.meta files contain pairs of start-end points), and swc files are the tracings (visualizable with Fiji/SNT or Vaa3D on top of the associated images).
-The swc files are provided just for testing purpose.
+The folder data contains the sample images(tif, jpg or png).

 The folder outputs is an empty folder which will hold the user's tests results.